Seeed-Studio/SenseCraft-Wio/README.md

-# SenseCraft - The Open Source Project of No-Code Smart Sensor Builder
+# SenseCraft - The Project of No-Code Smart Sensor Builder

 ## Description